 Celebrating Pride Month: Elyse Bais

-Elyse Bais, Operations Analyst with E15 Group, started her career at Compass Group USA eight years ago as a catering attendant for Bon Appétit Management Company while she was a student at Seattle University.
+Elyse Bais, an operations analyst with E15 Group, started her career at Compass Group eight years ago as a catering attendant for Bon Appétit Management Company while she was a student at Seattle University.
 Elyse loves surprising people with her unique talents like beatboxing, playing the ukulele and whistling.
-While this self-proclaimed outdoor adventurer doesn’t take herself too seriously, she does take her career at Compass and passion for empowering others very seriously.
+While this self-proclaimed outdoor adventurer doesn’t take herself too seriously, she does take her career at Compass Group and passion for empowering others very seriously.
 Read her story to learn how she came to embrace her true self and how she’s helping others do the same.

 What does Pride Month mean to you?

 For me, it is really about people being comfortable expressing themselves.
 Pride is a celebration of reaching that point where you are proud of who you are.
 Our unique identities and unique traits are what contribute to the world, and the more we are ourselves, the more we can make an impact.

 What impact do you want to have at Compass Group?

 I want to inspire positivity and empower people to embrace their true selves.
 I try to focus on bringing goodness and integrity into the workplace to create opportunities for human connection so we can improve our understanding of one another.
 I think in a workplace where there are lots of deadlines and things to do, sometimes that aspect is overlooked.
 But we are at our best when we feel understood and I want to contribute to an environment where everyone feels understood, respected and appreciated.